-A recipient of Honors Bachelor of Mechanical Engineering 1.
-All requirements for the Bachelor of Mechanical
+A recipient of Honors Bachelor of Mechanical Engineering must satisfy the following:

-- Engineering degree.
-All generic University requirements for the Honors Degree (see p.
-49).
-Graduate courses approved for this purpose by the department may be counted as Honors 2 courses.
+- 1. All requirements for the Bachelor of Mechanical Engineering degree. - 2.
+All generic University requirements for the Honors Degree (see page 43) Graduate courses approved for this purpose by the department may be counted as Honors courses.

-ARTS AND SCIENCE - ENGINEERING DOUBLE DEGREE
+ARTS AND SCIENCE -ENGINEERING DOUBLE DEGREE

 The Arts and Science-Engineering program is a five-year curriculum which leads to a Bachelor of Arts from the College of Arts and Science and a Bachelor of Chemical, Civil, Computer, Electrical, Environmental, or Mechanical Engineering from the College of Engineering.
 Students who elect to complete this program must fulfill all the requirements of their four-year engineering major as well as a minimum of 30 additional credit hours in Arts and Science courses.
-Students must complete the college-level requirements of the College of Arts and Science and earn 15 credits of electives in an Arts and Science area of concentration.
-All elective courses are chosen in consultation with advisors in both colleges so as to take every advantage of situations where a course can fulfill requirements of both the Engineering and Arts and Science degrees.
+Within these 30 credits, students must complete the collegelevel requirements of the College of Arts and Science and earn 15 credits of electives in an Arts and Science area of concentration.
+All elective courses are chosen in consultation with advisors in both colleges so as to take every advantage of situations where a course can fulfill requirements of both the Engineering and Arts and Science degrees

-Students who wish to pursue the five-year Arts and Science-Engineering program must initially be admitted to a major within the College of Engineering.
-Engineering students who are interested in this special curriculum should meet with the Assistant Dean during their first year because it may not be possible to complete this curriculum in five years if the change is made after the freshman year.
+Students who wish to pursue the five-year Arts and Science-Engineering program must be initially admitted to a major within the College of Engineering, Engineering students who are interested in this special curriculum should meet with the Assistant Dean during their first year because it may not be possible to complete this curriculum in five years if the change is made after the freshman year.
 Once admitted to the five-year curriculum, a student may switch back to a normal four-year Engineering program or change to an Arts and Science major for which they are academically qualified.